 |WowGo 3||No||No||216 Wh|

 If you’ve liked this table than check out my ultimate Sortable eboard Comparison Table here.
 I have even built a Drag and Drop Tool with which you can compare your favorite electric skateboard models!
-It took me days to create it, you will love it!
+It took me days to create it, I hope you enjoy it!

 International guidelines on Li-ion batteries regarding air travel

-Guidelines for airline treatment of lithium battery-powered electronic devices in passenger baggage are issued by the International Air Transport Association (IATA), Transportation Security Administration (TSA), Federal Aviation Administration (FAA), and European Aviation Safety Agency (EASA) all have guidelines suggesting lithium-ion batteries under 100 watt-hours are allowed as carry-on.
+Guidelines for airline treatment of lithium battery-powered electronic devices in passenger baggage are issued by the International Air Transport Association (IATA), Transportation Security Administration (TSA), Federal Aviation Administration (FAA), and European Aviation Safety Agency (EASA).
+All have guidelines suggesting lithium-ion batteries under 100 watt-hours be allowed as carry-on.